piotrkabacinski/wasm-experiments/README.md

 # Hello, WASM!

-Welcome to [WebAssembly](https://webassembly.org/) experiments repo where I'm going to store my humble projects in this technology.
+Welcome to [WebAssembly](https://webassembly.org/) experiments repo with my humble test projects in this technology.

 ## Installation